OFFICER ELECTIONS

 Candidate Nominations

-Nominations for candidates to open offices must be submitted in person at the November 13th Special Meeting, or via electronic mail to elections@locali60.org prior to the November 13th meeting.
-To be valid, the electronic mail nomination must be received on or after November 10th, 2023 and prior to 10am on November 13th, 2023.
+Nominations for candidates to open offices must be submitted in person at the March 21st Special Meeting, or via electronic mail to elections@locali60.org prior to the March 21st meeting.
+To be valid, the electronic mail nomination must be received on or after March 18th and prior to 10am on March 21, 2024.

 Both the nominee and the nominator must be members in good standing as of the time of nomination.

-Members in attendance of the November 13th meeting will be permitted to nominate any member in good standing from the floor.
+Members in attendance of the March 21st meeting will be permitted to nominate any member in good standing from the floor.

 Candidates need not be present to be nominated.
 Those nominated will be contacted by the elections committee to accept or decline their nomination(s).